 A: The school district must provide one written notice, warning the student and the student’s caretaker of the legal consequences of being a habitual or chronic truant, and insisting that the student be compelled to attend school immediately.

 Q: What must a parent, guardian or caretaker do after being notified that a student is truant?

 A: The parent, guardian or caretaker must see to it that the student attends school immediately.
 If this does not happen, the school may require the person who is responsible for the student to attend a parental education program, or the school may file a complaint against the parent, guardian or caretaker in juvenile court.

 Q: Must schools have a truancy policy?

-A: Yes, the policy should address habitual truancy and intervention strategies and may include the following actions that could be taken by the school district:
+A: Yes, the policy should address habitual truancy and intervention strategies and may include the following actions that the school district could take:

 Q: What legal actions can be brought against a parent, guardian, or caretaker of a truant student?

 A: A school district may file a complaint in the juvenile court of the student’s residential county against both the truant student and the student’s caretaker.
 The complaint against the student might allege that, in behaving as a habitual or chronic truant, the student was unruly or delinquent.
 The complaint against the student’s caretaker might allege parental neglect for failure to attend a parental education program or for failure to compel the student to attend school.
 It should be noted that if the student’s caretaker proves that he or she attempted to compel the student to attend school, but was unable to do so, the court may discharge the complaint against the caretaker.
 Upon discharge, the school must file a complaint against the student, alleging that he or she is a delinquent, unruly, and dependent child.

 Q: What can happen if the student’s caretaker is found guilty?